pyrohost/pyrodactyl/README.md

 ## Changes from vanilla Pterodactyl

 - **Smaller bundle sizes:** pyrodactyl is built using Vite, and significant re-architecting of the application means pyrodactyl's initial download size is over **[170 times smaller than leading, closed-source Pterodactyl forks](https://i.imgur.com/tKWLHhR.png)**
 - **Faster build times:** pyrodactyl completes builds in milliseconds with the power of Turbo.
 Cold builds with zero cache finish in **under 7 seconds**.
 - **Faster loading times:** pyrodactyl's load times are, on average, **[over 16 times faster](https://i.imgur.com/28XxmMi.png)** than other closed-source Pterodactyl forks.
 Smarter code splitting and chunking means that pages you visit in the panel only load necessary resources on demand.
 Better caching means that everything is simply _snappy_.
 - **More secure:** pyrodactyl's modern architecture means **most severe and easily exploitable CVEs simply do not exist**.
 We have also implemented SRI and integrity checks for production builds.
 - **More accessible:** Pyro believes that gaming should be easily available for everyone. pyrodactyl builds with the latest Web accessibility guidelines in mind. pyrodactyl is **entirely keyboard-navigable, even context menus.**, and screen-readers are easily compatible.
 - **More approachable:** pyrodactyl's friendly, approachable interface means that anyone can confidently run a game server [with Pyro](https://pyro.host).

 [![Dashboard Image](https://pyro.host/img/panel3.jpg)](https://panel.pyro.host)

-## Running Locally
+## Running pyrodactyl

+### Prerequisites

+- Latest LTS version of NodeJS
+- Pnpm (`npm i -g pnpm`)
+- Turbo (`pnpm i -g turbo`)
+- Git

+### Linux

+Setting up pyrodactyl is a breeze on Linux.
+Follow the [official Pterodactyl documentation](https://pterodactyl.io/community/installation) for your distribution up to the point where you need to download the panel.

+Instead of downloading the official panel, follow the steps below to install pyrodactyl:

+1. `git clone https://github.com/pyrohost/panel.git /var/www/pterodactyl`
+2. `cd /var/www/pterodactyl`
+3. `pnpm i`
+4. `pnpm ship`

+Proceed with the rest of the installation as you would with the official panel.

+### Windows

+It is not currently possible to run pyrodactyl in a **production environment** on Windows due to wings being incompatible, but we are [actively working on a replacement](https://github.com/pyrohost/alerion).
+If you know a little Rust, we would love your help!

+## Local Development on Windows

 pyrodactyl is the world's first Pterodactyl panel that can be developed and run locally (with Wings) on Windows machines through [Vagrant](https://www.vagrantup.com/).